A veteran helped spread viral 9/11 conspiracy theories. Can he start over?

 Millions of people watched the various versions online.
 One 2006 profile in Vanity Fair said “Loose Change” “just might be the first Internet blockbuster.”

-Dylan had first set out to write a fictional film about a group of friends who uncovered a 9/11 government conspiracy, Korey recalled.
+Dylan had first set out to write a fictional film about a group of friends who uncovered a 9/11 government conspiracy.
 They even filmed poorly acted scenes while Korey was home on leave from the military.

 Then came a postmodern plot twist: While doing research, Dylan and Korey began to believe the conspiracy theories.
 Dylan dropped the narrative elements and made a documentary instead.